secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits/index.html.md

 **Parental Leave:**

 _Ontario_
- * All team members who have worked at GitLab for at least 13 weeks prior to taking leave, are eligible for up to 61 or 63 weeks of Parental Leave.
+ * All team members who have been employed at GitLab for at least 13 weeks prior to taking leave, are eligible for up to 61 or 63 weeks of Parental Leave.
 The parent who gives birth to the child is entitled to take up to 61 weeks of parental leave.
 All other new parents are entitled to take up to 63 weeks of parental leave.
 This leave may be taken at any time during the first 78 weeks after your child is born, or the day your child comes into your care.
 Parental leave must be taken in one continuous period.

 _Quebec_
  * Team members are entitled to up to 65 weeks of parental leave in addition to 18-week maternity leave or 5-week paternity leave.
 At the request of the parent, this leave may be suspended, divided, or extended if the health conditions of the parent or child require it.

 _British Columbia_
- * Team members can take up to 62 weeks of unpaid parental leave any time within 78 weeks of their baby being born, or a child being placed.
-It can be extended by up to five weeks if the child needs more care due to a physical, psychological or emotional condition.
-Team members who take maternity leave, are entitled to 61 weeks of parental leave (for a total of 78 weeks), which begins immediately after maternity leave ends, unless another agreement is made.
+ * Team members can take up to 62 weeks of unpaid parental leave any time within 78 weeks of their baby being born, or an adoptive child being placed.
+Team members who take maternity leave are entitled to 61 weeks of parental leave which begins immediately after maternity leave ends (for a total of 78 weeks), unless another agreement is made.
+Parental leave can be extended by up to five weeks if the child needs more care due to a physical, psychological or emotional condition.

 _Alberta_
  * Team members who have been employed by GitLab for at least 90 days can take up to 62 weeks of unpaid parental leave.
 The number of weeks of leave exceeds the Employment Insurance benefit length by one week in recognition of the waiting period.
 Leave can start any time after the birth or adoption of a child, but must be completed within 78 weeks of the date the baby is born or placed with the parents.
 In the case of a pregnant team member, parental leave begins immediately following maternity leave.